Congleton: Railway

 Congleton railway station was opened by the North Staffordshire Railway on 9 October 1848.
 It is situated on the Stafford-Manchester spur of the West Coast Main Line.
 There is generally an hourly stopping service between Manchester Piccadilly and Stoke-on-Trent, and rail replacement bus services on Sundays (every 2 to 3 hours), with trains operated by Northern Trains.

 The Biddulph Valley line used to terminate in the town.
 The railway ran from Stoke-on-Trent to Brunswick Wharf, in the suburb of Buglawton.
 Passenger services ended in 1927, with freight services continuing until 1968, when the line was closed.

 Buses

-Congleton is served by seven bus routes, operated by D&G Bus; there are no services on Sundays.
+Congleton is served by eight bus routes, operated by D&G Bus; there are no services on Sundays.
 Destinations include Alsager, Macclesfield, Crewe and Newcastle.

 Roads

 Congleton is 7 mi east of the M6 motorway, connected by the A534.
 It is on the A34 trunk road between Stoke-on-Trent and Manchester, and the A54 to Buxton and the Peak District.
 The A536 links the town with Macclesfield, with the A527 linking the town to Biddulph and providing an alternative route to Stoke-on-Trent.